-Learn fundamental principles and artifacts that underlie the Internet.
+Learn fundamental principles that underlie Internet technology.

-So that you can use and build technology for fun, profit, or altruism.
+So that you can use and build technology for fun, altruism, and profit.

 What is a network?

 - Carrier of information between two or more entities - Entities may be hosts/endpoints (used interchangeably) - your laptop, cell phone, etc. - Entities may also be devices in the middle of the network - For example, your WiFi router - The interconnection between entities is any physical medium capable of carrying information: we call physical media links - Wireless links: cellular 4G/5G, wifi 802.11, bluetooth, satellite - Wired links: copper wire, lasers over optic fiber, coax cables